locationtech/geomesa/docs/user/datastores/reserved_words.rst

 ^^^^^^^^

 If you really, really want to use one of these words as an attribute name, you may override the check.
-Note that some functionality may not work, however.
+Note that some functionality may not work as expected.

 Override the check by setting the ``SimpleFeatureType`` user data key ``override.reserved.words=true``.
 Alternatively, you may set it as a system property.